| CloserLook > John > John 11:8-48 |

 here, my brother had not died."

 There was certainly one thing you could say about Martha.
 You never had to guess what she was thinking.
-For instance, there was that unfortunate incident, when she reprimanded her sister for not helping in the kitchen.
-And not only was she angry with Mary, but her guest got a good deal of the blame --- "Lord, dost thou not care that my sister hath left me to serve
+For instance, there was that unfortunate incident when she reprimanded her sister for not helping in the kitchen.
+And not only was she angry with Mary, but her guest got a

-And she didn't beat around the bush this time
+And she didn't beat around the bush this time either ---

-either --- "Lord, if thou hadst been here, my brother had not died."
+"Lord, if thou hadst been here, my brother had not died."

 Yes, she was upset and disappointed, which wasn't really too surprising, but she hadn't lost her faith in Jesus.
-V22-24 "But
+V 22-24 "But

-thee.
-Certainly, Martha believed in the resurrection with all her heart, but she wanted to talk to her brother now.
-And then, Jesus said something that went way beyond a physical resurrection.
-V25-26 "--- I am the resurrection, and the
+I know, that even now, whatsoever thou wilt ask of God, God will give it thee.
+Certainly Martha believed in the resurrection with all her heart, but she wanted to talk to her brother now.
+And then Jesus said something that went way beyond a physical resurrection.
+V 25-26 "--- I am the resurrection, and the life: he

-life: he that believeth in me, though he were dead, yet shall he live: There's no doubt in my mind, that Jesus had taken this opportunity to talk about eternal life --- "whosoever liveth and believeth in me shall never die".
-Yes, the moment we accept Jesus Christ as our personal Saviour, we have passed "from death unto life".
-Eternal life isn't something we hope for, at the end of our time down here.
-It begins when we accept Jesus, and it never ends --- "whosoever liveth and believeth in me shall never die."
+that believeth in me, though he were dead, yet shall he live: There's no doubt in my mind that Jesus had taken this opportunity to talk about eternal life --- "whosoever liveth and believeth in me shall never die.”
+Yes, the moment we accept Jesus Christ as our personal Saviour, we have passed "from death unto life.”
+Eternal life isn't something we hope for at the end of our time down here.
+It begins when we accept Jesus, and it never ends --- "whosoever liveth and believeth in me shall never die." ~ ~ ~ ~ ~ ~ V 27 "She saith unto him, Yea, Lord: I believe that thou art the

 Christ, the Son of God, which should come into the world."

-others were forsaking Jesus --- "And we believe and are sure that thou art that Christ, the Son of
+and are sure that thou art that Christ, the Son of the living God."

 when she had so said, she went her way, and called Mary her sister secretly,

 saying, The Master is come, and calleth for thee.
-V28 says, Martha "called Mary her sister secretly".
+V 28 says, Martha "called Mary her sister secretly.”
 Yes, it certainly appeared that she was nervous about some of the guests.
 But Mary, with typical enthusiasm, made a beeline for the door, trailing the Jews behind her.
 Martha must have been shaking her head.
-V32 "Then
+V 32 "Then

 when Mary was come where Jesus was, and saw him, she fell down at his feet,